ebi-webcomponents/nightingale/packages/textarea-sequence/README.md

 - ✅ CleanUp funtionality.
 - ✅ Error reporting.
 - ✅ Highlights the textarea border if there are errors or is valid.
+- ✅ Creates a hidden input that mirrors the value in quill, so it is included when a form is submitted.

 ## API reference